openedx/docs.openedx.org/source/documentors/references/quick_reference_rst.rst

 .. note::
    :class: dropdown

-   RST is very flexible: it will allow you to use almost any symbol to underline headings, as long as you're consistent between heading level.
+   RST allows you to use almost any symbol to underline headings, as long as you're consistent between heading level.
 However, the way shown above is how headings should be defined in all Open edX documentation.

 Inline Markup